 The fact that this park is nestled between the Washington Channel and the Potomac River gives its already shady playground an extra air of breeziness.
 After the kids run themselves hungry, stop by the picnic area for grub and a gorgeous view of the city.
 Bonus: Newish play equipment is set up on rubber mat surfacing (read: perfect for strollers and not-yet-steady-on-their-feet toddlers).

 Rosedale playground is DC’s first fully inclusive playground that gives children of all abilities the opportunity to play and learn together.
-Ramps are wide enough for two wheelchairs to manuever side by side and special equipment includes wheelchair accesible swings and slides.
+Ramps are wide enough for two wheelchairs to maneuver side by side and special equipment includes wheelchair accessible swings and slides.
 The playground equipment is designed with a National Mall theme that includes the Capitol, White House and other DC landmarks.
-A particular bonus during DC’s oppressively hot, summer days, is a shaded pavillion area where parents and children can take a break.
+A particular bonus during DC’s oppressively hot, summer days, is a shaded pavilion area where parents and children can take a break.

 Located near Dupont Circle, Stead Park is composed of a playground, basketball courts, a multi-use playing field, picnic areas, splash park, performance stage and indoor recreation facilities.
 Both the spray park and the jungle gyms are shaded so you don’t have to catch too many rays in summer.

 Girard Street Park